We really expected to fall in love with Placencia, Belize.

-2. Placencia felt like a town designed exclusively for tourists.
+It felt like a town designed exclusively for tourists.

 We are not the type of people to complain about other tourists being around–that’s what happens when congregating around stunning sights.

-It reminded me forcefully of the affluent town of Watercolor, Florida that we visited in 2013, or even what I’ve always imagined the Florida Keys to be like.
+It reminded me forcefully of the affluent town of Watercolor, Florida that we visited back in 2013, or even what I’ve always imagined the Florida Keys to be like.

-3. The beaches were good, not great.
+The beaches in Placencia were good, not great.

 Where We Stayed in Placencia

-The bad: No a/c, the smallest room we’ve ever stayed in (and that’s saying something!), and shared bathrooms that required us to walk outside, down a flight of stairs and to the back of the property to access them.
+The bad: No a/c, the smallest room we’ve ever stayed in (and that’s saying something!), and shared bathrooms that required us to walk outside, down a flight of stairs, and to the back of the property to access them.